Pushkar Mela

 Pushkar-FairPeoples visit the festival mainly for cattle trading and to take a bath in the sacred water of Pushkar Lake to get absolved of their past sins and to get free from the bondage of life.

-The two days around the full moon of the Kartika month reckoned as the most prosperous day to absolve the sins by taking a bath in the holy Pushkar Lake.
+The two days around the full moon of the Kartika month are reckoned as the most prosperous day to absolve the sins by taking a bath in the holy Pushkar Lake.

 Importance Of Pushkar:

 Pushkar-FairBasically, the meaning of “Pushkar” is ‘to be born because of a flower‘.
-It’s mentioned in the Hindu mythology that there was a moment when the deities realized a swan using a lotus flower in its own beak and made it drop on the earth where Lord Brahma performed an enormous Yajna.
+It’s mentioned in Hindu mythology that there was a moment when the deities realized a swan using a lotus flower in its own beak and made it drop on the earth where Lord Brahma performed an enormous Yajna.

 Accommodations During Pushkar Fair:

-Pushkar-FairEvery tour is incomplete without the excellent accommodations.
+Pushkar-FairEvery tour is incomplete without excellent accommodations.
 If you want to enjoy peaceful surrounding then staying in the tents is the best option for the Pushkar Mela.

 You can stay at various Pushkar Camps, which are one of the coolest luxury air-conditioned tents.
-If you want to stay at luxurious hotels then you can choose from Pushkar Palace, Jagat Palace, Ananta Resort, Pushkar Resorts, Bhanwar Singh Palace, Dera Masuda, Pushkar Bagh and many more.
+If you want to stay at luxurious hotels then you can choose from Pushkar Palace, Jagat Palace, Ananta Resort, Pushkar Resorts, Bhanwar Singh Palace, Dera Masuda, Pushkar Bagh, and many more.

 How To Reach Pushkar?

-By Air: Kishangarh Airport of Ajmer is the nearest airport situated which is hardly 50 km away from the Pushkar.
+By Air: Kishangarh Airport of Ajmer is the nearest airport situated which is hardly 50 km away from Pushkar.
 You can hire a taxi or take a bus to reach Pushkar.

 By Train: Ajmer is a well-connected city by train from all the major cities of India.
 From Ajmer, you can travel to Pushkar Railway Station, which is hardly around 10 km far.

-By Bus: Pushkar is well connected to the nearby major cities like Jaipur, Ajmer, Udaipur, Jodhpur, Bundi and the national highways too.
+By Bus: Pushkar is well connected to the nearby major cities like Jaipur, Ajmer, Udaipur, Jodhpur, Bundi, and the national highways too.
 Buses on the regular bases run from all the major cities to Pushkar.

 Nearby Places To Visit While You Are In Pushkar: